Mme Nathalie Chavanne

 Lusa is an ordained Anglican priest who recently moved to be the first Black, Asian and Minority Ethnic (BAME) Mission and Ministry Enabler for Leicester Diocese.
 He was previously Vicar of St Aidan’s, Gravesend, Kent in the Diocese of Rochester.
 He is married and has a daughter.
 His involvement with IofC initially came as a result of participating in the Faith in Leadership programme.
 Lusa’s forebears come from the Democratic Republic of Congo, and he has Belgian citizenship.

 Mr Edward Peters

 Edward Peters has worked with IofC for almost 50 years, in more than 50 countries.
 He was responsible for training programmes for young people from 1981-1983 and 1995-2000.
 He was a commissioning editor & monthly columnist at For A Change magazine from 1990-1996.
 Executive Vice President of Initiatives of Change International from October 2010 to December 2014, he continued as a member of the International Council until the end of 2016.
-Edward is currently Chair of the board of IofC Sweden.
+Edward is an alternate member of the board of IofC Sweden.